bedops/bedops/docs/content/reference/set-operations/bedops.rst

 Sorting inputs
 --------------

-For unsorted input that fit in available memory, be sure to use :ref:`sort-bed` to presort the data stream before using with :ref:`bedops`.
+For unsorted input, be sure to first use :ref:`sort-bed` to presort the data stream before using with :ref:`bedops`.
+Unsorted input will not work properly with BEDOPS tools.

 .. tip:: If you will use an initially-unsorted file more than once, save the results of sorting.
 You only need to sort once!
+BEDOPS tools take in and export sorted data.

 .. |--| unicode:: U+2013   .. en dash
 .. |---| unicode:: U+2014  .. em dash, trimming surrounding whitespace